 - Year 3

-- Students intending to take their dissertation in Business Manangement must take Research Methods for Business MS3553 in third year
+NOTE: If you intend to take your dissertation in Business Management in level 4 you must take MS 3553 Research Methods for Business in level 3.

-- Plus further credit points from level 3 courses in Business Management to gain a total of 60 credits
+Select further credit points from level 3 courses in Business Management to gain a total of 60 credits in the discipline, plus 60 credit points from Legal Studies Honours courses.

 - Research Methods for Business (MS3553) - 30 Credit Points